urql-graphql/urql/docs/guides.md

 they're fetching results, performing authentication, or other tasks that you have to wait for.

-This can cause problems, because the behaviour in `urql` is built to be _synchronous_ first.
+This can cause problems, because the behavior in `urql` is built to be _synchronous_ first.
 This helps us build our suspense mode, and it helps your components receive cached data on their initial mount without rerendering.